pastorhudson/keybase-bot-heroku/README.md

 directory reusable for managing your bot moving forward `keybase -home=./bothome login`
 Select 1 for paper key
-Paste your paper-key in the popup box.
+Paste your paper-key we generated in Step 2 in the popup box.
 Set a name for your current device like "dev-bothome-folder"

 ### 4 Set Bot Permissions

+This tells keybase who can use your bot.
 ```
 keybase chat edit-bot-member -u <botname> -r bot <team>
 ```

 ### 5 Set Bot Avatar Image
-Note: You have to have completed teh Setup Bot Home Directory Step First
+Note: You have to have completed Step 3 for this to work.
 ```
 keybase -home=~/mybot/bothome account upload-avatar <image-file>
 ```

 ## 6 Deploy To Heroku
+You will need 2 things to deploy
+- Your Paper Key
+- Your Bot Name
+- Optional: Bot Alias

+If you have these ready then click the button below!

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/pastorhudson/keybase-bot-heroku/tree/main)